New Haven Friends Meeting

 Our time together looks like

-- Listening for someone who is moved by the Spirit to speak
+- Listening to those who are moved by the Spirit to speak;

 *Adapted from materials from Friends General Conference.